AI Compliance | | 15 min read

 Proposal Language Contractors Can Adapt

-GS Consulting uses AI-enabled tools only within approved workflows, approved accounts, and approved data boundaries.
-AI is not used to process, store, transmit, or generate output from FCI, CUI, Covered Defense Information, PII, classified information, export-controlled information, or other restricted customer data unless the tool, environment, contract terms, and security controls have been reviewed and approved for that specific use.
-AI-generated outputs used in contract performance are subject to human review, validation, and approval by accountable personnel.
+GS Consulting uses AI enabled tools only within approved workflows, approved accounts, and approved data boundaries.
+AI is not used to process, store, transmit, or generate output from FCI, CUI, Covered Defense Information, PII, classified information, export controlled information, or other restricted customer data unless the tool, environment, contract terms, and security controls have been reviewed and approved for that specific use.
+Outputs generated by AI and used in contract performance are subject to human review, validation, and approval by accountable personnel.

-For direct AI delivery, the proposed solution should describe the AI function, data categories, approved environment, restrictions on non-public government data, human oversight, performance testing, monitoring, logs, review cadence, and issue resolution process.
+For direct AI delivery, the proposed solution should describe the AI function, data categories, approved environment, restrictions on government data that is not public, human oversight, performance testing, monitoring, logs, review cadence, and issue resolution process.

 Common Mistakes to Avoid

-The first mistake is assuming AI does not need disclosure because the contractor is not selling an AI product.
-If AI supports contract performance, affects deliverables, or touches government data, it may be relevant.
+Mistake 1: Assuming disclosure only matters when you sell an AI product.
+If AI supports contract performance, affects deliverables, or touches government data, it may be relevant even when the contractor is not selling AI.

-The second mistake is relying on "human review" as a blanket answer.
-Human review matters, but it does not eliminate the need for data controls, testing, documentation, or customer transparency.
+Mistake 2: Treating "human review" as a magic phrase.
+Human review matters.
+It does not replace data controls, testing, monitoring, documentation, escalation paths, or customer transparency.

-The third mistake is failing to track shadow AI.
-If employees use unapproved AI tools with contract information, leadership may be unable to answer basic customer questions accurately.
+Mistake 3: Ignoring shadow AI.
+If employees use unapproved AI tools with contract information, leadership may not be able to answer basic customer questions accurately.

-The fourth mistake is forgetting subcontractors.
-Prime contractors should not learn after award that a subcontractor has been using an unapproved AI tool to process customer data or draft deliverables.
+Mistake 4: Forgetting subcontractors.
+Prime contractors should not learn after award that a subcontractor used an unapproved AI tool to process customer data or draft deliverables.

 What GovCon Firms Should Build Now